kaltura/DeveloperPortalDocs/documentation/player-sdk/Android-API-Events-And-Hooks.md

 ### Player States Event Listeners

-The Kaltura Player supports the follwing states that the developer can listen and react upon their change:
+The Kaltura Player supports the follwing states that the developer can listen to and react upon their change:

     - LOADED
     - READY